Tarasa24/SCS_RPC/README.md

 Alternatively run **py.bat** when using Python (batch file is used because of working directory)

 ## Contributing
 Take a look at <a href="https://github.com/Funbit/ets2-telemetry-server/blob/master/server/Ets2TestTelemetry.json" target="_blank">example json</a>.
-If you have any nice idea how to utilize this data even more, hit me up on discord: **Tarasa24**#1761
+If you have any idea how to nicely utilize this data even more, hit me up on discord: **Tarasa24**#1761

 .